Python Turtle - Lesson 5¶

 size = get_number("Length of sides?> ")

-In the end your code should look like the code below:
+At the end, your code should look like the example shown below.

 1import turtle